apache/spark/docs/apache-airflow/concepts/deferring.rst

 Triggers can be as complex or as simple as you like provided you keep inside this contract; they are designed to be run in a highly-available fashion, auto-distributed among hosts running the *triggerer*.
 We encourage you to avoid any kind of persistent state in a trigger; they should get everything they need from their ``__init__``, so they can be serialized and moved around freely.

 If you are new to writing asynchronous Python, you should be very careful writing your ``run()`` method; Python's async model means that any code that does not correctly ``await`` when it does a blocking operation will block the *entire process*.
 Airflow will attempt to detect this and warn you in the triggerer logs when it happens, but we strongly suggest you set the variable ``PYTHONASYNCIODEBUG=1`` when you are writing your Trigger to enable extra checks from Python to make sure you're writing non-blocking code.
 Be especially careful when doing filesystem calls, as if the underlying filesystem is network-backed it may be blocking.

-Right now, Triggers are only used up to their first event, as they are only used for resuming deferred tasks (which happens on the first event fired).
-However, we plan to allow DAGs to be launched from triggers in future, which is where multi-event triggers will be more useful.

 High Availability